DenisHerzhyk/atp_tennis_match_predictor_ml/README.md

-# ai_health_impact_ml
+# atp_tennis_match_predictor_ml

-AI Impact on Health — Machine Learning Project
+ATP Tennis (2000–2026) — Machine Learning Project

-Dataset: `AI_Impact_on_Health_Dataset_5000_Enhanced.csv` (5000 participants, tracking demographics, AI health tool usage, and health outcomes before/after).
+Dataset: ATP Tennis daily-update dataset, ~68,000 rows, one row per match (Tournament, Date, Series, Court, Surface, Round, Best of, Player_1, Player_2, Winner, Rank_1, Rank_2, Pts_1, Pts_2, Odd_1, Odd_2, Score).

-Goal: predict whether a participant's health outcome falls into **Declined / No Change / Improved / Highly Improved** (`Improvement_Category`), based on who they are and how they use AI health tools — _not_ based on the health scores that were used to compute that label.
+Goal: predict which player wins a given match, based only on information known **before** the match is played — not the score or outcome of the match itself.

 In this project, you: